 His vision also extended to the quality of the national culture and the role of the arts in American society.
 Jacqueline Kennedy sought to make the White House a world-class museum, saved architectural treasures from the wrecker’s ball, and improved the appearance of Pennsylvania Avenue.

-President Kennedy wanted America to resume its old mission as the first nation dedicated to the revolution of human rights.
+President Kennedy wanted America to resume its enduring mission as the ﬁrst nation dedicated to the preservation of human rights.
 With the Alliance for Progress and the Peace Corps, he brought American idealism to the aid of developing nations.
 But the Cold War was still on with a vengeance.

 Shortly after his inauguration, Kennedy permitted a band of Cuban exiles, already armed and trained, to invade their homeland.
 The attempt to overthrow the regime of Fidel Castro was a failure.
 Soon thereafter, the Soviet Union renewed its campaign against West Berlin.
 Kennedy replied by increasing the nation’s military strength, including new efforts in outer space.
 Confronted by this reaction, Moscow, after the creation of the Berlin Wall, relaxed its pressure in central Europe.